exteon/docker-recipes/README.md

 outside the project root will be kept absolute and when porting the project you need to make sure that the outside paths are still available.
 The `$sourceRoot` will also be used as the `context` directory for the built images.

-`$absolutePathSourceRoot` overrides the behavior of `$sourceRoot`, making all compiled paths absolute.

 To compile the images / compose files, you use: